A Mean-Field Control Problem of Optimal Portfolio Liquidation with Semimartingale Strategies: Model and main results

 the transient impact of the child orders

 and the transient impact of noise traders' activities

-\begin{remark} At first sight it seems natural to work with the child order process $\cal C$ in \eqref{price2} and hence in \eqref{model-t1}.
-We prefer to work instead with the expected order flow $C$ for at least four reasons.
+\begin{remark} At first sight one may be inclined to work with the child order process $\cal C$ in \eqref{price2} and hence in \eqref{model-t1}.
+We prefer to work instead with the expected order flow $C$ for at least two reasons.
 First, working with the order flow renders our model analytically tractable.
-Second, working with the order flow implicitly assumes that child orders arrive continuously, which is consistent with the assumption of continuous large investor trading.
-Third, when working with the child order flow instead of the child order process it seems natural to work with {\sl expected} rates as (integrated) rates approximate (the number of) events only in expectation.
-Fourth, the Hawkes processes $N^\pm$ and hence their intensities are unobservable in general.
-This, too, suggests to use {\sl expected} rates as a measure of own impact on future order flow while keeping the model. \end{remark} }
+Second, the Hawkes processes $N^\pm$ and hence the child order processes are unobservable in general.
+While the trader cannot observe the child order process he/she can estimate the base intensity $\mu$ along with the parameters $\alpha$ and $\beta$ from past data and hence estimate the intensities $\zeta^\pm$.
+This allows the trader to compute the expected intensities and thus to specify the expected order flow, which strikes us as a canonical way to measure own impact.
+We acknowledge that it would be more even canonical to work with the \textsl{conditional} expected order flow given the trader's own submission rate $b$.
+However, to the best of our knowledge there is no closed form expression for the conditional expected flow. \end{remark} }